Evaluating Perspectival Biases in Cross-Modal Retrieval: Methodology

+Note that we deliberately exclude images with relevance in terms of object semantics and query language to expose the prioritization of relevance.

-With the constructed dataset, we can now measure the discrepancy between the ideal case and the observed one, where bias arising from cultural association may intervene.
+With the constructed dataset, we can now measure the discrepancy between ideal retrieval outcomes and observed results, where bias arising from cultural association may intervene.
 Ideally, the discrepancy should be zero when image retrieval depends solely on semantic relevance, and it should increase as the model’s preference tends towards images associated with the culture of the query, rather than semantic accuracy.
-To quantify the discrepancy, we propose a metric called the self-preference cultural bias score (SP), which can be computed as follows:

-where $M_k$ is the proportion of times a candidate of type $k$ receives the highest similarity score across $N$ total trials.
-The candidate type $k$ can be \textbf{semantically relevant} (\texttt{sem}), \textbf{culturally relevant} (\texttt{cul}), or \textbf{non-relevant} (\texttt{non}).
+To quantify the discrepancy, we propose a metric called the \textbf{self-preference cultural bias score (SP)}, which can be computed as follows: where $M_k$ is the proportion of times a candidate of type $k$ receives the highest similarity score across $N$ total trials.
+The candidate type $k$ can be \textbf{Correct} (\texttt{cr}), \textbf{Language-biased} (\texttt{lb}), or \textbf{Totally Irrelevant} (\texttt{ti}).
 The similarity score for candidate type $k$ in trial $i$ is denoted by $S_{k,i}$.
 The indicator function $\mathbb{I}(\cdot)$ is 1 if the condition is true and 0 otherwise.
-The SP score (Eq. \ref{eq:sp_score}) is then the ratio of cultural wins ($M_{\text{cul}}$) to semantic wins ($M_{\text{sem}}$).
+The SP score (equation \ref{eq:sp_score}) is then the ratio of language-biased wins ($M_{\text{lb}}$) to correct answer wins ($M_{\text{cr}}$).
 In this way, a higher SP score indicates stronger cultural self-preference over semantic faithfulness and thus a greater extent of association bias.